 However, in some neighborhoods or cities, it is perfectly safe to walk.
 Walking will allow you to see more of the city and is free, so you can save a little and put the money elsewhere in your budget.

 Greece may be small but there are still many different places to visit.
-Here, we will give a brief overview of the country’s most popular tourist cities.
+This is a brief overview of the country’s most popular tourist cities.

-Aside from the history, Athens is also popular with tourists who seek its energetic vibe.
+Aside from its history, Athens is also popular with tourists who seek its energetic vibe.
 The city is filled with cafes, restaurants, bars, and cozy neighborhoods to explore.
-While musing over Ancient Greece, you can also appreciate modern day Greece and its friendly people, tasty food, and overall charm.
+While musing over Ancient Greece, you can also appreciate modern-day Greece and its friendly people, tasty food, and overall charm.

 Kalampaka is a popular destination because it gets close to the Metéora, which is a large rock formation and World Heritage site.
 The Metéora is popular for its unique and breathtaking landscape, but it is quite remote.
-This is why Kalampaka is a popular place where you can stay and enjoy the modern city but take a step into nature which is just a short distance away.
+This is why Kalampaka is a fun place where you can stay and enjoy the modern city, but take a step into nature just a short distance away.

 Nafplio is a romantic seaside city which is popular for its culture and gastronomy.
 Old Town is idyllic for taking a stroll and features brightly colored buildings and impressive street art.
 There are many authentic Greek bars here, which sell glasses of local wine.

 Nafpaktos is usually a stopover city for tourists who are going to Olympia, but it is a gorgeous place to visit in its own right.
 The city is a Venetian port, which is host to local businesses that rest on the edge of the blue water.
 The Medieval characteristics make the city unique.
 While it is more of a local area, Nafpaktos will give you an authentic look into Greek culture.